torabian/react-go-dashboard/README.md

 There is a github hosted version of the front-end, which runs in the browser only.
 The backend of this project, generates mock data for front-end, so it could be used for such purposes.
 Features _do not work_, it's only presentation layer.

+## Use cases

+This stack, (Backend and Front-end, including all the build system) is created for specific reason, which includes:

+- Creating a new startup, keeping in mind when growth is happening, there won't be a need to rewrite due to lack of quality software
+- Creating a desktop app, for Windows, Linux, MacOSX
+- Creating hybrid mobile application for initial phase of the project
+- Build microservices, CLI or HTTP programs which can serve varierty of different purposes
+- Web applications, any kind.
+- Embedded a lightweight front-end in microcontrollers, such as Arduino, or ESP
+- Write project which works in cloud and also offline.

 ## Motivation

 After building a decade of the repeatitive UI's for front-end project, i've put all the experience into building